lh3/lh3.github.com/_posts/2019-07-08-on-a-reference-pan-genome-model.md

 representations.

-[Minigraph][minigraph] proves the above is more than just an idea; it is practically working at least to some extent.
+[Minigraph][minigraph] proves the above is more than just an idea; it is practically working at least to some extent (constructing a graph from 15 human assemblies in an hour).
 Along this line of work, [GAF][gaf] is a first text format to describe sequence-to-graph mapping.
 The sister repo [gfatools][gfatools] implements a few utilities to work with rGFA.
 These are all connected by design.